 Call for Abstract

-Surgery and Anesthesia is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Surgery and Anesthesia
+Anesthesia-2022 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Anesthesia-2022

 Submit your abstract to any of the mentioned tracks.